DateTime.FromText

 Incorporating a Culture Code

-Date and time formatting can differ between countries.
-For example, the Dutch use ‘mrt’ to denote the month of March.
-If your text reflects such regional variations, you can specify both a format string and a culture code to ensure accurate conversion.
+Date and time formats vary across different countries.
+For instance, the Dutch use “mrt” for March.
+If your text includes regional variations, specify both a format string and a culture code to convert it accurately.

 // Output: #datetime( 2023, 3, 31, 5, 30, 19.66789 )